dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ### Bottom line up front

 Days I'm running on less sleep do I eat more to make up for it?
 Fortunately I have Fitbit data.
-Bottom line up front: I found no association between hours of sleep the night before and calories recorded the next day (p = 0.241, and see how a horizontal line would fit within the error ribbon above).
+Bottom line up front: I found no association between hours of sleep the night before and calories recorded the next day (p = 0.241 after filtering missing data, and see how a horizontal line would fit within the error ribbon above).
 In this process I found a possible lever I could use, though.
 If I can make my recent *median* calories my future *maximum* goal, I can monitor an interesting personal KPI: percent of days calories are above this previous median.
 Hopefully less than 50%!

 ## Analysis